-Each academy's leadership team develop policies for Board approval.
+Each academy's leadership team develop policies for approval by LGB or Trust Board.
 The Trustees are responsible for approving shared policy, including the vision, mission statement, aims and values of the Trust.
 Trust leaders provide information about the standards, curriculum, pupil outcomes and attendance for Trustee information and monitoring purposes.
 This is verified by external inspection and monitoring reports.